Saberfront/saberfront.github.io/_posts/2016-09-06-New-Loot-System-Under-Development.markdown

    - Usually basic weapons such as the E-5 fall into this category
 - Common

+The chest system will do the same actions as the loot system, but without killing mobs.

-The Loot System is already implement in a test place right now.
+The Loot System and Chest system are already implemented in the game as of right now.
 Here's the latest on the Item acquisition system:

 - Basic loot system: DONE
-- Chest system: YET TO BE FINISHED
+- Chest system:DONE
 - Pawn Value System: YET TO BE FINISHED